szcompressor/sz/README.md

 ### GPU Version

-Please refer to [this repository](https://github.com/szcompressor/cuSZ) for our GPU (CUDA) version of SZ, namely, cuSZ.
-Please open an issue ticket there if you have any questions or issues regarding cuSZ.
+Please refer to [this repository](https://github.com/szcompressor/cuSZ) for our GPU/CUDA version of SZ (called cuSZ).
+Please create an issue ticket there if you have any questions or issues regarding cuSZ.

 ## Limitation of this version